Kansas City Wrongful Death Attorney

 The Role of Personal Representatives

-• Make important decisions regarding the lawsuit
+• Make key decisions regarding the direction of the lawsuit

-• Consider settlement offers
+• Evaluate settlement offers

 When Multiple Family Members Qualify to File